 Celtic wedding rings inspiration

 Not 100% sure what style you’d like?
-We’ve picked our top three Irish wedding ring choices for him, her, and a couple on a budget!
+I’ve picked our top three Irish wedding ring choices for him, her, and a couple on a budget!

 Most of all, your wedding ring should match your personality.
 Let it say something about you – whether that means going for a traditional wedding band or something a little different!